Consensys/quorum-profiling/stresstest-aws/README.md

  - `tessera_docker_image` = tessera docker image
  - `tps_docker_image` = tpsmonitor docker image
  - `jmeter_docker_image` = jmeter docker image
  - `consensus` = consensus to be used.
-It should be raft or ibft
+It should be raft or ibft or clique
+ - `enable_tessera` = bool flag to enable or disable tessera
+ - `native_geth` = bool flag to indicate native geth or quorum
  - `jmeter_test_profile` = name of the test profile to be executed.
 Refer [Jmeter test profiles](jmeter-test/README.md) for details on various test profiles supported in the tool.
  - `jmeter_no_of_threads` = number of threads per node to be created by jmeter for the specified test profile
  - `jmeter_duration_of_run` = duration of run for the specified test profile